anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 Steps:

-1. Under the top-left hamburger icon, clicked on your account name then “Billing”
+1. Under the top-left hamburger icon, clicked on your account name and then “Billing”
 1. Choose a billing project
 1. Choose “Add a User”
 1. Add the group created above, e.g. Bioconductor_PopUps@firecloud.org

 ## Course setup on GitHub

 This course setup is GitHub-centric and uses AnVIL/Terra only as an end-user computing environment.
-It pulls data from GitHub or other online resources, and does not use the AnVIL/Terra workspace for anything other than providing compute.
+It pulls data from GitHub or other online resources and does not use the AnVIL/Terra workspace for anything other than providing compute.
 This setup is more complicated than you probably need: for most instructors, a single course GitHub repo would probably suffice, and you probably don’t need a course Docker image.
 In the simplest possible setup, create a single (private or public) course repo, and skip down to the section “[Post AnVIL/Terra instructions to students](#post-anvilterra-instructions-to-students).”

 ![GitHub Actions](_images/using-anvil-github-actions.png)